sbhrwl/aws/1.Basics/3.Projects/3TierWebApp/README.md

   - Will work as frontend for our APIs
   - Enables us to offer Staging, we can have dev/test/prod version of APIs all running in the same set up but named with different stages.
 This will help us in early release of our offerings
   - Offers throttling, for ex we can offere first 100 requests to the Application for free and start charging afterwards
-  - Offers Multiple Security Options, a.
-Resource based policy b.
-IAM based policy
+  - Offers Multiple Security Options,
+    - Resource based policy
+    - IAM based policy
 - Lambda
   - Serves as Compute Engine/Application tier backend
   - As our application constantly grow and there are more requests coming in API gateway will forward the request to Lambda